3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

 ### BREAKDOWN 2 -

 - **Step Definitions**
-  - *loginPage*
+  - *login_page*
     - The `@given` decorator, represents the context of the test
     - It opens a Chrome web browser using Selenium's `webdriver.Chrome()` and navigates to a specific URL
-  - *userPass*
+  - *user_pass*
     - The `@when` decorator, represents the action of the user entering their username and password
-    - It finds elements on the page with the IDs "username" and "password" and enters values into them
+    - It finds elements on the page with the IDs "login-username" and "login-password" and enters values into them
+    - It uses the `Screenshot` class to capture a screenshot and display it using PIL
-  - *clickLogin*
+  - *click_login*
     - The `@when` decorator, represents the action of the user clicking the "Login" button
-    - It finds an element on the page with the ID "login_button" and clicks on it
+    - It finds an element on the page with the ID "login-submit" and clicks on it
   - *redirect*
     - The `@then` decorator, represents the expected outcome of the test, where the user should be redirected to the dashboard
-    - It navigates to the homepage using `context.driver.current_url`
+    - It navigates to the homepage using `context.driver.get`

 ### Scenario 3 (Test Menu Display)
 ```Python